FOREX-Dollar pressured by US political turmoil, strong eurozone data

 years in April.

-a nearly three in four chance that the Fed will implement a June
+in a nearly three in four chance that the Fed will implement a

 according to the CME Group's FedWatch Tool.